Home

 Wiper mechanism and motor cost

-Wiper motors parts costs are usually in the region of £100-£160, The mechanism can be extremely expensive if the entire system needs to be replaced, in most cases though, joints or bearings can be changed separately.
+Wiper motor parts costs are usually in the region of £100-£160.
+The mechanism can be extremely expensive if the entire system needs to be replaced.
+But in most cases, joints or bearings can be changed separately.

-Fitting costs can vary wildly depending on the car, at the bottom end - on simple or older cars - can take as little as 1-2 hours.
-At a rough rate of £50 per hour equalling between £150 to £260 for the whole job.
+Fitting costs vary wildly depending on the car, and at the bottom end (on simple or older cars), it can take as little as 1-2 hours.
+At a rough rate of £50 per hour, equalling between £150 and £260 for the whole job.

-If your car is particularly complex, especially if it has a cramped engine bay, a mechanic may bill up to 4 hours to remove wiper motors and mechanisms.
+If your car is particularly complex, especially with a cramped engine bay, a mechanic may bill up to 4 hours to remove wiper motors and mechanisms.

 How to check wiper blades

-It’s good to do this before a long journey, as well as periodically to avoid being caught far from home in a downpour.
-Wipers that leave streaks across your screen can be very dangerous
+It’s good to check your wiper blade before a long journey and regularly to avoid being caught far from home in a downpour.

 1. Lift the wiper arms and visually inspect the edge of the blades for tears or cracks